smohan04/School-Funding/README.md

 ## Visualizations
 ![alt text](https://github.com/smohan04/School-Funding/blob/main/img/sat_corr.png)
+#### Note: The intent of this heat map was to study the effects of daily expenditure on success on the SAT.
+The heat map shows a negative correlation between the two which is somewhat unexpected.

 ![alt text](https://github.com/smohan04/School-Funding/blob/main/img/sat_vs_daily_exp.png)
+#### Note: Again we see a downward trend in the scatter plot.
 ![alt text](https://github.com/smohan04/School-Funding/blob/main/img/act_corr.png)
 ![alt text](https://github.com/smohan04/School-Funding/blob/main/img/act_vs_daily_exp.png)

+#### Note: ACT exams also show the same downward correlation between success on the exam and daily expenditure.
+From research, we know that school funding at the federal and state level both give more funding to schools with lower income families.
+Since percentage of students eligible for the Free and Reduced Price Meals (FRPM) can be a good estimate of income status of families, we will study the effects of FRPM and daily expenditure as well as test scores.

 As the districts with high daily_expenditure seem to have higher percentage_of_eligible_for_frpm.
 Districts with high percentage_of_eligible_for_frpm seem to be have lower ACT and SAT success rates.
 In congruence with the other two notes, districts with high daily_expenditure seem to have less success on the ACT and SAT.